microsoft/pai/README.md

 #### 2 Deploy OpenPAI

-If you have only have one mahince, and want to deploy pai on it.
+If you only have one mahince, and want to deploy pai on it.
 Please choose ```Single Box deploy``` following.

 If you have a cluster which contains more than 2 machine and want to deploy pai on it.
 Please choose ```Distributed deploy``` following.